Quick Lunch Ideas: 10 Meals Ready in Under 30 Minutes

 3. Turkey Wrap

-Tortilla flat, thin layer of hummus or cream cheese, turkey, lettuce, tomato, avocado, hot sauce, roll it up.
+Tortilla flat, thin layer of hummus (inspired by American lunch culture) or cream cheese, turkey, lettuce, tomato, avocado, hot sauce, roll it up.
 Under 5 minutes, portable, decent protein.
 I make these for the days where I have exactly zero time and need to eat something real.
 They also hold up reasonably well if you pack them in the morning.

 4. Fried Rice